 Our key results from the switch to direct recruiting include:

 - In the UK, no agencies have been used since I kicked off the in-house model back in April 2011

 - In 2011 we achieved a 70% reduction in our cost per hire (approximately £140,000 in savings overall) compared to the previous year.

 - In 2012 no agencies were also used in France, Ireland, Singapore, Hong Kong or Spain.

 - In 2012 ‘hypothetically’ we saved approximately £350,000 compared to using the old agency model.
 This figure was calculated by the cost of if the direct hires had been completed through agencies at the PSL rates.
 Our spend on job boards, LinkedIn etc is relatively low, so taking into account all factors and salaries, the savings are closer to £290,000 which is still pretty substantial.

 - We still use agencies in Germany, Japan & China where recruitment can be a bit trickier; although this will decrease as we gather more local expertise during 2013 (Japan is especially difficult, any tips here greatly received!)

-- Furthermore the above has been achieved with a 100% retention rate of UK direct hires since April 2011.
+- Furthermore, the above has been achieved with a 100% retention rate of UK direct hires since April 2011.
 This is a metric a lot of people ignore but a ‘bad’ hire is often responsible for a large portion of recruitment costs.
-By ensuring the right cultural fit, we’ve managed to recruit great people who want to stay with the business.
+By ensuring the right cultural fit, we’ve managed to recruit great people who want to stay in the business.

 The Future – Employer Brand, Video & Stories